microsoft/vscode-docs/api/advanced-topics/extension-host.md

 # Extension Host

-As you learned in the [Extension Anatomy](/api/get-started/extension-anatomy) topic, an extension exposes the `activate` and `deactivate` methods, and VS Code will manage the lifecycle of the extension.
-This section provides more details on the **Extension Host** that manages the extensions.
+As you learned in the [Extension Anatomy](/api/get-started/extension-anatomy) topic, an extension exposes the `activate` and `deactivate` methods and VS Code will manage its lifecycle.
+This topic provides more details on the **Extension Host** that manages all running extensions.

 **Extension host** is a Node.js process in VS Code responsible for loading and running extensions.
 Although you don't need to worry about the Extension Host when you are writing extensions, it is still useful to know what the Extension Host does to your extension.